JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure.md

 ### Set custom JDK home

 By default, Kotlin compile tasks use the current Gradle JDK.
-If you need to change the JDK by some reason, you can set the JDK home with [Java toolchains](#gradle-java-toolchains-support) or the [Task DSL](#setting-jdk-version-with-the-task-dsl) to set a local JDK.
+If you need to change the JDK for some reason, you can set the JDK home with [Java toolchains](#gradle-java-toolchains-support) or the [Task DSL](#setting-jdk-version-with-the-task-dsl) to set a local JDK.

 > The `jdkHome` compiler option is deprecated since Kotlin 1.5.30.